deadpixi/libtmt/README.rst

 - Combining characters are "handled" by ignoring them (when compiled with `TMT_HAS_WCWIDTH`) or by printing them separately.
+- Double-width characters are rendered as single-width invalid characters.
 - The documentation and error messages are available only in English.

 Frequently Asked Questions